gomezarroyo/CHSL2019/alignment_bwa.md

 ```
 java -Xmx60g -jar /home/ubuntu/bin/picard.jar SortSam I=$$$SAMPLE_NAME.bam O=$$$SAMPLE_NAME_namesorted_picard.bam SO=queryname

-#notice that you add _namesorted_picard to the name of file. this is not necessary but it is useful to identify your files later on
+#notice that you add _namesorted_picard to the name of file. this is not necessary but it is useful to identify your files later on. similarly you can opt to remove the picard part!

 ```
 **NOTE:** The command above java -Xmx60g -jar /home/ubuntu/bin/picard.jar means: java #call java